 The intervertebral discs act as shock absorbers for the spine.
 They sit between each vertebral body to create a buffer for any force or friction applied to the spinal column, ensuring that there is an even distribution of the pressure.

-Herniated disc injury: Ruptured, Bulging and Herniated Disc
+Herniated Disc Injury: Ruptured, Bulging and Herniated Disc

 Herniated disc injuries commonly happen when the back receives a jolt in a car accident or due to excessive physical exercise in improper form.
 There are varying degrees of injury to an intervertebral disc, from a milder case of a disc protrusion where the tissue just bulges, to a more severe scenario where the gel-like core of the disc exits its structure as a full herniation or prolapse.
 Herniation of the C6-C7 intervertebral disc is most common, pinching the nerve and causing nerve root pain.

 Disc injuries, including disc protrusions or herniations, can go undetected for long time periods as the discs do not produce severe pain themselves.
-When the herniated disc matter compresses a neighbouring nerve root, intense pain can occur, which can hinder or be aggravated by normal movements.
+When the herniated disc matter compresses a neighbouring nerve root, intense pain can occur, which can hinder or be aggravated by regular movements.

-Symptoms of a herniated disc
+Symptoms of a Herniated Disc

 Increased pressure within the spinal column, caused by sneezing, coughing or defecating, can increase the intensity of the pain.
 Additional symptoms can also occur in the legs, such as tingling or weakness of the leg muscles.
 If the sufferer has an accident involving their bladder or bowel function, emergency intervention is required.
 Untreated herniated discs can cause urinary problems,

-Treatment for a herniated disc
+Treatment for a Herniated Disc

 How do I relieve herniated disc pain at home?